Bond Riverside (London Road Industrial Estate) Regeneration Programme

 Regeneration plans for the area adjacent to Newbury town centre

-Regeneration of the Council-owned London Road Industrial Estate (LRIE) in Newbury is part of our strategic commitment to deliver local infrastructure to support and grow the local economy.
+Regeneration of the Council-owned London Road Industrial Estate (LRIE) in Newbury, renamed Bond Riverside in March 2023, is part of our strategic commitment to deliver local infrastructure to support and grow the local economy.
 You can find out more about our strategic commitments in the Council Strategy.

 Please note, all updates are available on the Business West Berkshire Website for you to view.

 The delivery of a mixed-use site that delivers economic growth, an improved local environment within which to work, travel and live, and provides effective links to the town centre.

 An LRIE Project Refresh report, setting out the next stages for delivering regeneration on the London Road Industrial Estate (LRIE), on the outskirts of Newbury Town Centre, was approved by Executive at a meeting on 9 June 2022.

 The report, which superseded a development brief approved by Executive in November 2020, outlined a fresh approach for the site which focuses on job creation, attracting investment to Newbury and achieving carbon neutrality.
 LRIE, which is currently home to around 36 businesses and 300 jobs, is set to welcome additional employers and investment as well as at least 200 new jobs.

 The approach was developed following a review of the project which took into account the post-pandemic economy, market demand and the district's ambition to be carbon neutral by 2030.
 This marks a move away from the previous mixed-use approach and instead will unlock the site's potential as a sustainable, high quality employment site and business destination.